 YEAR 1-3 PROFIT AND LOSS GRAPH

 Demonstrate the goals of income, gross profit and net profit after tax.
 Understanding and visualising the profit and loss structure of the business is essential to growth.
-For more detailed information on how to write a profit and loss statement, head to Business Foundations.
+For more detailed information on how to write a profit and loss statement, check out our masterclasses here.

 Take note of the key products, flagship products, profitable products, bait products and supporting products in your business.
 If you like, describe them in further detail, including their evolution.